Skip to content

 Shift left, <<

-Binary double greater than (bitwise shift right) operator << returns an integer which binary representation is the left operand value shifted by the right operand number of bits to the left.
+Binary double greater than (bitwise shift left) operator << returns an integer which binary representation is the left operand value shifted by the right operand number of bits to the left.
 Excess bits shifted off to the left are discarded, and zero bits are shifted in from the right.
 This is a more effective way to multiply the left operand by 2n2^n, where nn is equal to the right operand.
 Going beyond the maximum value of an Int will result in an error with exit code 4: Integer overflow.

 Can only be applied to values of type Int: